Dr. René Haller

 Dr. Rene Haller is a naturalist, trained in Horticulture, Landscaping and Tropical Agronomy.
 He came to Africa in 1956 to manage a coffee plantation on Mount Kilimanjaro in Tanzania.
 Three years later he was recruited by the Bamburi Cement Company to head up their Garden Department.

-In 1959, Dr. Haller was employed by the Bamburi Cement Company to produce food and vegetables for the employees of the cement company.
-In 1970, he persuaded them to extend his remit by rehabilitating the cement quarries along the Mombasa coastline which had been left barren by years of excavations – a formidable task.
-The quarry floor was as barren as the moon; the sun baked air temperatures were up to 40oC and the water was saline.
-After trying over 26 species of trees, Dr. Haller discovered that only the casuarinas tree, a native Australian species, could grow in these severe conditions.
+The quarry floor was as barren as the moon; the sun-baked air temperatures were up to 40 degrees celsius and the water was saline.
+After trying over 26 species of trees, Dr. Haller discovered that only the casuarina tree, a native Australian species, could grow in these severe conditions.
 Its leaves are bunched together like pine needles, protecting them from losing moisture through evaporation.

 After 10 months, Dr Haller looked at healthy casuarinas trees growing wild on the sand dunes as the early seedlings had started to wither.
 He noticed that the dense hair roots contained a cocktail of micro-organisms living in a symbiotic relationship necessary to the trees.
 After he introduced these into the quarry, the trees began to flourish.